dotexe-drift-server/samp-drift-script/README.md

 # Current features
 - Chat notifications when a player leaves or joins the server
-- Registration and login, passwords saved as a hash in a .ini file (passwords are not saved as raw text)
-- Money, kills, and other things are saved to an .ini file just like the passwords
 - Infinite nitrous
 - TextDraw watermark in the bottom left of the screen
 - Car godmode
 - Player godmode
-- Admin system
 - /cmds (Help page - view all the commands)
 - /ls (Los Santos)
 - /lsap (Los Santos Airport)